 - Using 1 or two spatulas, gently set the top cake layer on top of the first.

 - Toppings: match your filling.
 If you're a purist and stood by vanilla, try sprinkling ground vanilla bean all over your cake and topping with a decorative vanilla bean or two.
 Très chic.

 - Store cake in refrigerator until served, and don't forget the candles!

-- Check out the “method” section of this Real Food Devotee Recipe to see how to strain your yogurt.
-I make my own yogurt and you might too but, if you don’t, use this great yogurt recipe or pick up a lovely brand like Traders Point or Straus.
-Both brands that make their yogurt from milk of cows raised on pasture.
+- Check out the “method” section of this yogurt recipe or pick up your favorite unsweetened brand from the market. to see how to strain your yogurt.
+I make my own yogurt and you might too but, if you don't, use this great

 - I use white gold honey for this recipe because it does not have a strong honey taste.

 - If you want to flavor this cake with coconut instead of vanilla try substituting coconut rum instead of vanilla extract and top with shredded coconut.

 “Happy Healthy Birthday Cake” was generously contributed by Monica Ford of Real Food Devotee.
 Monica's delicious recipes will make your mouth water and your tummy purr.
 If you're lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.